TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 3 - Capacity Management/1.3.8-peak-utilization/_index.md

 Take note that the most common approach is to take the _average_ utilization among all the 8 ESXi hosts in the cluster.
 So you lose the true peak, as each data point becomes an average.
 For the cluster to hit 80% average utilization, at least 1 ESXi host must have hit over 80%.
 That means you can't rule out the possibility that one host might hit near 100%.

 The same logic applies to a VM.
 If a VM with 64 vCPUs hits 90% utilization, some cores probably hit 100%.
-This method results in under-reporting as it takes an average of the “members” at any given moment, then take the peak across time (e.g. last 24 hours).
+This method results in under-reporting as it takes an average of the "members" at any given moment, then take the peak across time (e.g. last 24 hours).

-This “averaging issue” exists basically everywhere in monitoring, as it's the default technique when rolling up.
+This "averaging issue" exists basically everywhere in monitoring, as it's the default technique when rolling up.
 For a more in-depth reading, look at [this](https://bravenewgeek.com/everything-you-know-about-latency-is-wrong/) analysis by [Tyler Treat](https://bravenewgeek.com/about-me/).